Rooster1199/Cursed-Caverns/README.md

 Controls for the game include WASD/Arrow Keys for movement, SPACE for attacking or starting the game, ENTER for entering the dungeon, and H for healing.
 More information about keybinds can be found in the settings screen, which is accessed through ESC.

+# 2D Array Usage

+In this program, 2D arrays are primarily used to facilitate the text and sprite animations.
+The Constants class is a great example of this implementation.
+It contains the 2D arrays for the Columns and Rows of the player and enemy animations.
+These 2D arrays are accessed and implemented in the Entity class within the entities package.
+There, the spritesheets are processed by the animationSplicer class and split into animation arraylists.
+Each instance of the Entity class stores its own 2D array of animations.

 # Credit

 All sprites, animations, and music used in the game are created by RuneCodes.